florianholeczek/ugfn/README.md

-assuming you are already in the front folder, you can start the backend with
+assuming you are already in the back folder, you can start the backend with
 ```shell
 uvicorn back:app --host 0.0.0.0 --port 8000
 ```